Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Discussion

 \section{Discussion}

-We present several examples on how we may release and share data and information collected during the COVID-19 pandemic in privacy-preserving manner.
-Each examined data type (case numbers, case location information/hot spot maps, and contact tracing networks) is commonly seen during the pandemic.
-We either apply existing differentially private mechanisms and approaches or devise new concepts and approaches based on formal privacy notions, such as DP and GI, to sanitize and release information.
-All the presented approaches aim to preserve the utility of released information that can be used to infer underlying population parameters or patterns.
+We use three common data types -- surveillance case numbers, case location information, and contact tracing networks -- collected during the COVID-19 pandemic to demonstrate the release and sharing privacy-preserving data.
+In each data case, we apply randomized mechanisms with formal privacy guarantees to sanitize and release information aiming at preservation of statistical utility and aggregate information that can be used to infer underlying population parameters, as shown in the simulation studies and real-life applications.
 The approaches do not target at learning individual-level information, which not only conflicts with the goal of privacy protection, but is also unnecessary for the purposes of mining and understanding the population-level information.
-We hope our examples and methods shed light on privacy-preserving sharing of pandemic data to help promote and encourage more data sharing for research use.